Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

     To configure a pickle data node, it is equivalent to use the method `Config.configure_pickle_data_node()^` or the method `Config.configure_data_node()^` with parameter `storage_type="pickle"`.

-# Csv
+# CSV

 A `CSVDataNode^` data node is a specific data node used to model csv file data.
-To add a new _csv_ data node configuration, the `Config.configure_csv_data_node()^` method can be used.
+To add a new _CSV_ data node configuration, the `Config.configure_csv_data_node()^` method can be used.
 In addition to the generic parameters described in the previous section [Data node configuration](data-node-config.md), one mandatory and two optional parameters can be provided.